amitpatyal/Driver-Drowsiness/README.md

 **Introduction :-**

-	In project, i am going to build a driver drowsiness detection using deep learning techniques. thousands of accidents happen each year due to drivers falling asleep while driving.in this i will try detect sleepy drivers and also alert them by beeping alarm..
+	In project, i am going to build a driver drowsiness detection using deep learning techniques.
+	Thousands of accidents happen each year due to drivers falling asleep while driving.
+	In this application i will try detect sleepy drivers and also alert them by beeping alarm..

 **Prerequisites :-**